Last update: 1 September 2021

 LFD home testing - guidance for students

-You should perform a test twice a week from 21 March.
+- If you have NOT tested positive for COVID-19 in the last 90 days ... you should perform a test twice a week from September onwards.
 The best times would be Sunday evening and Wednesday evening.
-You need to keep testing every week through the Easter break.

-The instructions for how to conduct the test are in the booklet that we gave you with your kits.
-You should discard the instructions in the kits themselves.
+The instructions for how to conduct the test are included with your test kits.
 Please follow the steps carefully otherwise the test may be void.

-You need to report the result to both the NHS and to the college – this is very important.
+You must report a positive result to the NHS – this is very important.

-To report your result to the NHS go to https://www.gov.uk/report-covid19-result and the process is very similar to the registration you did for your tests in college.
+To report your result to the NHS go to https://www.gov.uk/report-covid19-result.

 What if my test is positive?